To Book an Appointment

 Absolutely!
 Gluten-free grains like quinoa, brown rice, and millet are excellent options.

-Aim for at least 3-5 servings of whole grains per day.
+Aim for at least 3-5 servings per day.

-Yes, the fiber content in whole grains helps in controlling appetite and supporting weight management.
+Yes, fiber content helps control appetite and supports weight management.

-4. How much servings of whole grain should be taken by a moderate worker?
+Q4.
+How much whole grain should a moderate worker consume?

 Written and Verified by: